 Of course, the closing attorney does have a conflict of interest representing both parties.
 It is fair to say that in most real estate transactions, the buyer's interests and the lender's interests are aligned.
 Both want the deal to close in compliance with the agreed-upon terms, e.g., clean, marketable title, etc. and smoothly.
 On the other hand, the lender is absolutely a separate party to a real estate transaction, and ultimately the parties' interests may go in different directions.

 Homebuyers should not merely use the closing attorney their lender suggests.
 Most lenders use many attorneys to handle closings.
-Find out who those attorneys are and interview via email or over the phone at least a couple, and let your lender know who you want to certify title and manage the closing for you.
+Find out who those attorneys are and interview them via email or over the phone, and let your lender know who you want to certify the title and manage the closing for you.

 Ultimately, the homebuyer may choose to spend an extra $500 to $1,000 for his or her separate legal representation.

 Loan Officer: The first thing to remember is that not every loan officer, which is a professional that works for a bank or mortgage company, handles every type of loan.
 If a mortgage professional does not offer a particular financing option, he or she isn't likely to mention it to you.